Skip to main content

 Adding a Backend URL

-Add the domain of your WordPress site to the KurocoEdge management dashboard.
+Add the domain of your WordPress site to the KurocoEdge admin panel.

 Image from Gyazo